You are here

 Hallucinations/Psychotic Behavior

 Patients with a major psychotic disorder should ordinarily not be treated with GOCOVRI because of the risk of exacerbating psychosis.
-In controlled trials, the incidence of patients who experienced visual hallucination, auditory hallucination, delusions, illusions, or paranoia was 25% in patients treated with GOCOVRI 274 mg and 3% in placebo-treated patients.
+In controlled trials, the incidence of patients who experienced visual hallucinations, auditory hallucinations, delusions, illusions, or paranoia was 25% in patients treated with GOCOVRI 274 mg, and 3% in placebo-treated patients.

-Hallucinations caused discontinuation of treatment in 8% of GOCOVRI-treated patients and 0% of placebo-treated patients.
+Hallucinations caused discontinuation of treatment in 8% of GOCOVRI-treated patients, and in 0% of placebo-treated patients.

 In controlled clinical trials, 29% of GOCOVRI-treated patients and 2% of placebo-treated patients experienced dizziness, syncope, orthostatic hypotension, presyncope, postural dizziness or hypotension.
 In GOCOVRI-treated patients, 3% discontinued study treatment because of dizziness, postural dizziness, or syncope, compared to 0% of placebo-treated patients.

 Monitor patients for dizziness and orthostatic hypotension, especially after starting GOCOVRI or increasing the dose.
-Concomitant use of alcohol when using GOCOVRI is not recommended [see DRUG INTERACTIONS].
+Concomitant use of alcohol when using GOCOVRI is not recommended [see Drug Interactions (7.4)].

 A symptom complex resembling neuroleptic malignant syndrome (characterized by elevated temperature, muscular rigidity, altered consciousness, and autonomic instability), with no other obvious etiology, has been reported in association with rapid dose reduction, withdrawal of, or changes in drugs that increase central dopaminergic tone.

 Abrupt discontinuation of GOCOVRI may cause an increase in the symptoms of Parkinson’s disease or cause delirium, agitation, delusions, hallucinations, paranoid reaction, stupor, anxiety, depression, or slurred speech.
-It is recommended to avoid sudden discontinuation of GOCOVRI [see DOSAGE AND ADMINISTRATION].
+It is recommended to avoid sudden discontinuation of GOCOVRI [see Dosing Information (2.4)].

 Impulse Control/Compulsive Behaviors